 Is Dr. Gil familiar with the research of William Walsh and the Walsh Institute?

-Dr. Gil has been using the Walsh Protocol for the last 6 years to treat many anxiety, depression, autism, schizophrenia, OCD, and behavior issues, including RAD Disorder, ADD and other conditions.
+Dr. Gil has been using the Walsh Protocol for the last 6 years to treat many cases of anxiety, depression, autism, schizophrenia, OCD, and behavior issues, including RAD Disorder, ADD, and other conditions.

 Dr. Gil attended several intensive, four-day Walsh Research Institute Mastering Brain Chemistry Physician Education Workshops, and utilizes Dr. Walsh’s protocols in his clinical practice.
 He attends training regularly.

 Does Dr. Gil take insurance?